Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Method

 \section{Method}

-In this section, we introduce \ourmethod{}, a novel approach to machine unlearning that is designed to address two key challenges in machine unlearning: conflicting gradients and unlearning with a limited amount of retain data.
-We observe that current unlearning methods rely heavily on the retain set.
-Some methods \cite{cotogni2023duck}, even designed a second phase where they train on the retain set to improve test performance.
-While this can be a valid approach, it inherently assumes that one has access to a large retain set that represents the full training data faithfully.
-In many cases, models are made publicly available but their training data is proprietary.
-It is however reasonable to assume we have access to some small publicly available retain set representing a portion of the train set.

-We argue that the reliance on both gradient ascent for unlearning and gradient descent for retention contributes to the excessive dependence on the retain set.
-In a sense, we are simultaneously forgetting and retraining during the unlearning phase.
-Considering this, our main guideline in designing our approach is to mitigate the negative effect of the unlearning step instead of fixing it using the retain set.
+We introduce \ourmethod{}, a novel machine unlearning approach designed to address unlearning with \textit{limited retain data}.
+We observe that current unlearning methods perform gradient ascent for unlearning and gradient descent for retention.
+Such approaches excessively depend on the retain set, because in a sense, we are simultaneously forgetting and retraining during the unlearning phase. {Such mixed objectives are known to be harder to stabilize and optimize. } Considering this, our approach aims to mitigate the negative effect of the unlearning step instead of fixing it using the retain set. {We propose to use a small retain set in a more efficient way, by computing a subspace of gradients that should not interfere with the retained data.}